AutoResearch/autora/README.md

 #### Visual Studio Code Configuration

-Prerequisite: run the [Command Line Setup](#command-line-poetry-setup) specified above.

-Then:
+After installing Visual Studio Code and the other prerequisites, carry out the following steps:

 - Open the `<project directory>` in Visual Studio Code
-- Install the VSCode plugin recommendations suggested.
+- Install the Visual Studio Code plugin recommendations suggested with the project.
 These include:
-  - python
+  - `python`
-  - python-environment-manager
+  - `python-environment-manager`
-- Run the [Command Line Setup](#command-line-poetry-setup) specified above.
+- Run the [Command Line poetry Setup](#command-line-poetry-setup) specified above.
 This can be done in the built-in terminal if desired (Menu: Terminal > New Terminal).
 - Select the `python` option in the vertical bar on the far left of the window (which appear after installing the plugins).
 Under the title "PYTHON: ENVIRONMENTS" should be a list of `python` environments.
 If these do not appear:
   - Ensure the python-environment-manager is installed correctly.
   - Ensure the python-environment-manager is activated.